gsliepen/pling/README.md

 might also benefit from vectorization.
 At a sample rate of 48 kHz, this means a latency of 2.6 ms, which should be acceptible.

-SDL is used both for UI rendering as well as audio output.
+SDL is used both for GUI rendering as well as audio output.
 The reason for this is that it supports a wide variety of audio backends, including raw ALSA.
 It also does not introduce any unnecessary latency itself.
 Since SDL does not support MIDI, we do require the ALSA library for MIDI I/O.

-OpenGL ES 2.0 is chosen for the UI rendering, since it is supported on many devices, including the Raspberry Pi.
+OpenGL ES 2.0 is chosen for the GUI rendering, since it is supported on many devices, including the Raspberry Pi.
 It also means a lot of rendering details can be offloaded to shaders that run on the GPU.
+The GUI widgets are provided by Dear ImGui, as this integrates very well with real-time OpenGL rendering.

 # Dependencies